-We’ve put together this quick selection table to help you choose the right type of saw for the specific cut you want to perform.
-The table features four of the most popular power tools on the market; jigsaws, reciprocating saws, circular saws and mitre saws.
+We’ve put together this quick selection of tables to help you choose the right type of saw for the specific cut you want to perform.
+The tables feature four of the most popular power tools on the market; jigsaws, reciprocating saws, circular saws and mitre saws.
 We’ve rated each tool in each category depending on how suitable it is for the cut in question.
-We’ll go into detail about each type of power saw later in the guide.
+There are 4 separate tables to compare each of the most commonly used materials.

 Types of Power Saw

 For professional quality straight cuts in wood, you can’t have a better tool in your box than the trusty circular saw.
 You can use your circular saw free hand, with a parallel fence or mounted in a saw table.
 The larger the blade of your circular saw, the thicker materials you’ll be able to handle and the more versatile your saw will be.
 Almost all circular saws have an adjustable cutting depth, so once you’re set up, you can cut similar pieces of wood again and again.

 Jobs you might use a circular saw for: